The art of escapism: Sailing into summer luxury with Maid Marian 2

 Culinary Crossings: the foodie trail

 Maid Marian 2’s chef exudes culinary confidence when it comes to onboard menus highlighting local Greek products, wild herbs and spices.
-Guests will savor freshly- cooked made-to-order breakfasts, alfresco grilled fish and salad lunches and world- class evening dining.
-Grandma’s traditional favorites – passed on through several generations – will feature alongside more modern takes on Mediterranean contemporary cuisine, often with a nod to wider global influences.
+Guests will savour freshly-cooked made-to-order breakfasts, alfresco grilled fish and salad lunches and world-class evening dining.
+Grandma’s traditional favourites – passed on through several generations – will feature alongside more modern takes on Mediterranean contemporary cuisine, often with a nod to wider global influences.

 Keeping in mind that the Greeks have a sweet tooth for a reason, Maid Marian 2’s guests can try acclaimed desserts like god-level honey and pistachio layered Baklava, Galaktoboureko (Greek custard pie), and Rizogalo – Greek rice pudding with cardamom, cinnamon and sugar.